dzhng/zod-gpt/README.md

 #### Response

-Chat responses are in the following format:
+Completion responses are in the following format:

 ```typescript
 interface Response<T extends z.ZodType> {